canonical/snap-epa-orchestrator/README.md

   - All other CPUs are allocated to the requesting snap or workload.

 This policy ensures that on large servers, a fixed number of CPUs are always available for system or shared use, while on smaller systems, a proportional allocation is used.

+### Explicit Core Allocation Policy

+The explicit allocation action allows services to request specific CPU cores by their exact identifiers:

+- **Force Reallocation**: Explicit allocation will override any existing non-explicit allocations to other services.
+- **Conflict Prevention**: Cores that are already explicitly allocated to another service will be rejected.
+- **Priority System**: Explicit allocations take precedence over automatic allocations and cannot be overridden by other services.

 ### Planned Features